An interpretable neural network-based non-proportional odds model for ordinal regression: Preliminaries and Related Works

 \subsubsection{Transformation models}

-Inspired by transformation models~\citep{box1964analysis}, \citet{foresi1995conditional} introduced a model for discrete conditional distributions, similar to NPOM, that is also termed distribution regression~\citep{chernozhukov2013inference}.
-Seminal works explored most-likely transformation models (see, e.g., \citet{hothorn2018most}), defined as monotone transformations of $\langle \bs \beta(u),\bs c(\bs x)\rangle$, using kernel regression for $\bs \beta(u)$ and covariate transformation $\bs c(\bs x)$; therein, the coefficient function $\bs \beta(u)$ is defined for continuous response.
-Deep conditional transformation models \citep[DCTM;][]{baumann2021deep}, implemented as \verb|deeptrafo| package~\citep{kook2022estimating} in \verb|R| language, utilize deep neural networks for $\bs c$ and provide a sufficient condition when using Bernstein basis to compute $\bs \beta(u)$.
-However, unlike N$^3$POM, transformation models require predetermined kernels and lack interpretability due to the application of the estimated covariate transformation $\bs c$ for establishing monotonicity.
+Inspired by transformation models~\citep{box1964analysis}, \citet{foresi1995conditional} introduced a model for discrete conditional distributions, similar to NPOM, that is also termed distribution regression~\citep{chernozhukov2013inference}. \citet{Liu2017-zg} defines semiparametric linear transformation models.
+Seminal works explored most-likely transformation models (see, e.g., \citet{hothorn2018most}), defined as monotone transformations of $\langle \bs \beta(u),\bs c(\bs x)\rangle$, using general kernel basis expansion for $\bs \beta(u)$ and covariate transformation $\bs c(\bs x)$; therein, the coefficient function $\bs \beta(u)$ is defined for continuous response.
+Deep conditional transformation models \citep[DCTM;][]{baumann2021deep}, implemented as \verb|deeptrafo| package~\citep{kook2022estimating} in \verb|R| language, utilize deep neural networks for $\bs c$ and provide a sufficient condition for monotonicity when using Bernstein basis to compute $\bs \beta(u)$.
+However, unlike N$^3$POM, transformation models require predetermined kernels.
+Interpreting DCTM is more challenging than N$^3$POM as $\bs \beta(u)$ is a coefficient of the neural network output $\bs c(\bs x)$ (trained to guarantee the monotonicity adaptively to the dataset).